Trading on margin can magnify your returns, but it can also increase your losses. Learn the basics, benefits, and risks of margin trading.

 Many investors are familiar with margin or margin trading but may be fuzzy on exactly what it is and how it works.
 That’s understandable, because margin rules differ across asset classes, brokerages, and exchanges.

-For example, trading stocks on margin—under Regulation T, or “Reg T”—is quite different from trading futures on margin.
-But the underlying premise is the same: Margin is borrowed money, aka “leverage,” often aimed at magnifying gains (although margin will also magnify losses).
+For example, trading stocks on margin—under Regulation T, or “Reg T”—is quite different from portfolio margin or trading futures, which also creates leverage.
+However, the underlying premise is the same: Margin creates leverage through either borrowing money or putting up less of your own funds for a trade.
+Leverage is aimed at magnifying gains but also creates the possibility for greater losses.

 Here are a few basic questions and answers about margin trading.

 You get more bang for your trading buck—or at least, that’s the idea.
 With margin trading, you’re only required to deposit a percentage of the notional value of a given security, which can juice your buying power.
 Margin provides “leverage” that, by taking on greater risk, could enhance returns.
 Through margin, you put up less than the full cost of a trade, potentially enabling you to take larger trades than you could with the actual funds in your account.